 I went through a phase where I had to try every glass dildo that crossed my path.
 I tried bumpy ones, swirled ones, tiny ones, pointy ones, curved ones, bulbed ones, and even one with terrifying spikes on it.
 The last frontier was “juicer”-style dildos, so I tried two of those.
 Done with that conquest, I sorta ran out of ideas.
 And desire.
 After some time away from glass, I recently returned to an old haunt: the Candy-Colored Standard Glass Dildo.
 This is one of those toys that fledgling sex toy reviewers drool all over.
 I mean, this picture of all the different colors is like sex toy reviewer porn.
 I distinctly remember thinking, damn, I’ll never be able to get that . . . read more

 This vibrator is not purple.
 It is fuchsia.
 Let it be known.
 Despite every product photo ever depicting it as a nice, moderate color of purple, it is instead a bright fuchsia that made me gasp when I opened the package.
 I’ll survive, but I just wanted you to know.
 The Vanity by Jopen line is a mysterious line of luxury-style sex toys made by big-wigs California Exotic Novelties.
-Actually, I found out, the line was originally invented by BMS Enterprises and named Swan, but Cal Exotics bought the rights to it for North American distribution.
+Actually, I found out, the line was originally invented by BMS Factory and named Swan, but Cal Exotics bought the rights to it for North American distribution.
 To distance themselves from their sleazy reputation (for reference, they make things like this and this), Cal Exotics created a faux-company named Jopen, and each toy in the Vanity line . . . read more